Chuck Norris facts: Video games based on trend

 In 2008, Gameloft produced Chuck Norris: Bring On the Pain, a video game for mobile devices, based on the online Norris cult elicited by Chuck Norris facts.
 The player takes control of Norris in a side-scrolling beat 'em up.
 The game was well-reviewed.

-In 2017, Flaregames produced the second such game, Non Stop Chuck Norris, an isometric action-RPG game for mobile devices, also well reviewed.
+In 2017, Flaregames produced the second such game, Non Stop Chuck Norris, an isometric action-role playing game for mobile devices, also well reviewed.